maelstrom-cms/documentation/components/columns.md

             return <span>-</span>
         }

-        // The value provided by `dataIndex` gets returned into the `props.text` field. return this.props.text
+        // The value provided by `name` gets returned into the `props.text` field. return this.props.text
     }
 }